neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ## Summary

 This concludes the *Get Started* part of the documentation.
 Hopefully, you are now equipped to manage an experimental project folder aligned to community standards with a few short commands.
-Say goodbye to the days of manual copying and pasting!

 Continue reading the documentation for a full overview of DataShuttle functionalities.
-This includes XXX, XXX, XXX.

 To discuss, contribute or give feedback on DataShuttle, please check out our discussions page and GitHub repository.
 Any feedback is welcomed and greatly appreciated!